• Skip to primary navigation

 Omit edamame: If you are not a fan of edamame (or can't find it) simply substitute with an additional can of white beans.

 Make it cheesy: Add your favorite dairy-free cheese.
-Sprinkle cheddar shredded cheese, mozzarella, or monterey jack cheese into the filling mixture.
+Sprinkle cheddar shredded cheese, vegan mozzarella, or Monterey jack cheese into the filling mixture.
 (Or other vegan cheeses of choice.)
-You can also top the enchiladas in the baking dish with cheese during the last 10-15 minutes of oven baking time.
+You can also sprinkle the enchiladas with cheese during the last 10-15 minutes of oven baking time.

 Spicy: I use mild green chiles and mild salsa verde.
 But you can spice it up by using medium or by adding vegan pepper jack cheese.